coderefinery/IDEs/_episodes/02-pycharm-setup.md

 </table>
 <br/>
 PyCharm comes in 3 (three) flavours:
-- community edition (the one we are going to use during the session)
+- community edition (the one we are going to mainly use during the session)
 - educational edition (open source, good for learning purposes)
 - commercial edition (a tool for serious adventures)